SimbaBlock/slppp/slppp-token-type-1.md

 A good token wallet should always perform some kind of full validation.
 This best practice creates a low probability of success for an attack, which discourages attackers --  further increasing the effectiveness of partial validation.
 Verifying the information from proxies is possible to any chosen degree, and a client can check with multiple proxies or nodes until he’s convinced the SLP chain is valid.

 Additionally, although an attack is not necessarily costly in fees, it may be costly in coordination efforts, because long chains of transactions need to be dispersed across the span of time to avoid being blatantly suspicious.

-# Token Address Format

-The protocol’s consensus rules, security model, and operation are independent of any particular address encoding; it could be used in theory with legacy addresses or CashAddr addresses.

-However, using a new address format makes sense because it will greatly mitigate usability problems.
-Specifically, it will help prevent users from accidentally spending a UTXO that has a token balance, which is likely to happen if users send tokens to a non token-aware wallet.

-## SLP Addr

-Following the design and nomenclature of [CashAddr](https://github.com/bitcoincashorg/bitcoincash.org/blob/master/spec/cashaddr.md), SLP Addr will use the same encoding scheme except for its prefix -- substituting “simpleledger:” in place of “bitcoincash:”.
-The URI prefix “simpleledger” [has been taken for this project](https://www.iana.org/assignments/uri-schemes/uri-schemes.xhtml).
-Since the prefix is part of the checksum (even if omitted in display), an SLP Addr will be an invalid encoding for an application expecting a Cash Addr address, and vice-versa.
-The temporary incompatibility between a normal Bitcoin Cash wallet and an SLP wallet can be handled by the SLP wallet providing an address converter.
-This is an acceptable trade-off to create the desired separation.

-**Bip39 and Electrum Seeds**

-Hierarchical deterministic wallets can be used for tokens.
-To keep addresses separate from those that might have been generated using the same mnemonic seed, SLP wallets could use a different derivation path, a new BIP39 coin_type integer… or for a non-BIP39 wallet such as Electron Cash, a different salt value for bip32 based PBKDF2 key stretching.

-However, wallets can also choose to simply expect users to have a different wallet file for tokens vs regular BCH funds.

 # SECTION III: FURTHER ANALYSIS